michaellihs/golab/doc/golab_user_impersonation-token_create.md

 ### Options

 ```
-  -e, --expires_at string   (optional) the expiration date of the impersonation token in ISO format (YYYY-MM-DD)
+  -e, --expires_at string    (optional) The expiration date of the impersonation token in ISO format (YYYY-MM-DD)
   -h, --help                 help for create
-  -n, --name string         (required) the name of the impersonation token
+  -n, --name string          (required) The name of the impersonation token
-  -s, --scopes_array api    (required) the comma-separated array of scopes of the impersonation token ( allowed values: api, `read_user`)
+  -s, --scopes stringArray   (required) The array of scopes of the impersonation token (api, read_user)
-  -u, --user int            (required) the id of the user
+  -u, --user_id string       (required) The ID of the user
 ```

 ### Options inherited from parent commands